-The schedule of shows is carefully curated by the gallery director Kitty Wong, or by invited guest curators on occasion.
+The schedule of shows is carefully curated by the gallery director Kitty Clark, or by invited guest curators on occasion.
 While Saint Cloche is not an artist run space, we do accept submissions from artists who are interested in exhibiting their work in one of our curated solo or group exhibitions.
 Saint Cloche now also selectively represents a small stable of emerging artists.

 We can facilitate the purchase of art through good relationships with our exhibiting artists, past and present.
 We can work together with the client to guide and assist the development of a collection for a variety of budgets.

 The aesthetic of Saint Cloche is contemporary and restrained, making use of materials such as polished concrete, marble, metal and glass.

 After hours our gallery space is also available for hire as a space for events, product launches and brands that suit the aesthetic of the gallery.